1ZM (New Zealand): Exit from ZM brand and introduction of Classic Hits brand

 By 1987, 1ZM was still running as a limited commercial station.
 With its final attempt unsuccessful under the old Broadcasting Warrant scheme, a decision was made to attempt a further re-format and a 'Classic Hits' format was first introduced.
 This format had been successful for a number of years in the USA.
-The small, tightly rotated playlist of 'Hit Radio' tunes was abandoned and the station instead targeted 25- to 44-year-olds with a playlist containing over 3,500 songs, playing everything from Dean Martin to ACDC.
+The small, tightly rotated playlist of 'Hit Radio' tunes was abandoned and the station instead targeted 25- to 44-year-olds with a playlist containing over 3,500 songs, playing everything from Dean Martin to AC/DC.
 The 1987 version of Classic Hits was unlike anything else available at that time.
 The re formatting was essentially an attempt to recover audience, but was still costing Radio NZ over $1 million per annum to operate as it was the only "commercial station" legally required to run no commercials.
 The change to the Classic Hits format saw 1ZM drop the ZM name and become Classic Hits Twelve Fifty One.

 The change in name marked the birth of the Classic Hits brand that would eventually be rolled out to other radio stations across New Zealand.
 The ZM stations in Wellington and Christchurch were not affected by the requirement to run limited commercials and went on to switch to FM stations during the mid 1980s.